 The American Academy of Ophthalmology distributes information about eye diseases and treatments, eye health news, and tips for good eye health.

 The American Council of the Blind provides services to blind and visually impaired individuals and publishes a magazine, “The ACB Braille Forum,” every other month, which is available in braille, large print, digital cartridge, podcast, and e-mail, and online.

 American Foundation for the Blind

-Publishes “Journal of Visual Impairment & Blindness,” a peer-reviewed magazine that includes information and original research; advocates for policies that promote accessibility and ensure equality and opportunity for people who are blind or visually impaired; advocates for older adults experiencing vision loss; speaks up for children who are blind or visually impaired to make sure they have the resources they need, including textbooks and classroom materials; and publishes “AccessWorld®” magazine monthly, which contains a wide variety of information, including commentary, news blasts, product reviews, and trends in information technology and visual impairment.
+The American Foundation for the Blind (AFB) publishes “Journal of Visual Impairment & Blindness,” a peer-reviewed journal that includes information and original research, and publishes “AccessWorld®” magazine monthly, which contains a wide variety of information, including commentary, news blasts, product reviews, and trends in information technology and visual impairment.

 American Optometric Association

-The BrightFocus Foundation funds research seeking cures for Alzheimer’s disease, age-related macular degeneration and glaucoma, and provides the public with information about risk factors, preventative lifestyles, available treatments and coping strategies.
-The web site has information about macular degeneration, treatment, risk factors, prevention, symptoms, resources, questions and answers, publications, news, and research.
+The BrightFocus Foundation funds research seeking cures for Alzheimer’s disease, age-related macular degeneration, and glaucoma.
+The BrightFocus Foundation also provides the public with information about risk factors, preventative actions, available treatments, and coping strategies.

 Council of Citizens with Low Vision International (CCLVI)